malvuln/Adversary3/README.md

 hyp3rlinx.altervista.org <br />

 v3.32 <br />
-Added SHA256 command to return the SHA256 hash for a malwares MD5
+Added SHA256 command to return the SHA256 hash for a malwares MD5 <br />
-Added: 34 new malware vulnerabilities, as of Sept 2024 the grand total is now 700 findings
+Added: 34 new malware vulnerabilities, as of Sept 2024 the grand total is now 700 findings <br />
 Fixed: update command

 Adversary3.py navigates the vast www.malvuln.com malware vulnerability dataset.